 Psychiatrists are less likely than other physicians to be sued for professional negligence.
 However, we live in a litigious society—most psychiatrists will be the subject of at least one professional liability claim during the course of their professional careers.

 In a case of professional liability or malpractice, a patient (the plaintiff) sues the psychiatrist (the defendant).
-In order to prevail legally, the plaintiff must prove each of four elements: (1) The psychiatrist had a ...
+In order to prevail legally, the plaintiff must prove each of four elements: (1) The ...